ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-6-1.md

-Chapter 5: Leading with Vision and Innovation: The Importance of Vision and Innovation in Purposeful and Passionate Leadership
+The Importance of Vision and Innovation in Purposeful and Passionate Leadership
 ==============================================================================================================================

 As a purposeful and passionate leader, having a clear vision and embracing innovation are essential for achieving success.
 In this chapter, we will explore the importance of vision and innovation in driving purposeful and passionate leadership.